EddyVerbruggen/nativescript-barcodescanner/README.md

 Note that the `scan` function will also check for permission and ask for it if it wasn't previously granted.
 If you're relying on that, then you should know that since we're not catching the consent result the user will then need to allow camera access and launch the scanner again.

+## Changelog
+1.5.0  Automatic permission handling & you can now us the volume up/down buttons to toggle the torch (on both iOS and Android)
+1.4.0  Bulk scanning